Live From Dublin, Ireland

 All right, fair enough.

-I seek an immediate injunction that Paddy is no longer allowed to use his mirrors and damages for lost points in the game.
+I seek an immediate injunction that Patty is no longer allowed to use his mirrors and damages for lost points in the game.
+Damages for law.

 What's the point tally at the current moment?